uriweb/uri-library-search/README.md

 Ex: ```[uri-library-search]```

 ## What's New in 2.1.3
-This is a fix release edits the link to Course Reserves.
+This is a fix release that edits the link to Course Reserves.

 ## Plugin Details